 The lease for a retail unit will be in a standard form, with the main terms and conditions set out as below.

 Incoming lessees are responsible for any takeover or connection charges and are liable for our legal costs of approximately £650, including a non-refundable deposit of £200 which is payable in advance.

 A successful application to let a property is subject to the receipt of satisfactory references.

 If a lease is taken in the name of a limited company we will require a personal guarantor.

 Please be aware that the form of the final lease may vary slightly and this is provided only as an example.

-- The lease is for a term of five years, or such other period as agreed.
+- The lease is for a term of three years.

 - Rent is:

 a. payable monthly in advance by direct debit